- Friday 26 May + Saturday 27 May 2026

 Come closer.

-Two works collide head-on—one personal, one systemic—steeped in symbolism
+A work in two parts—one personal, one systemic—steeped in symbolism

 Ostinato is a deeply personal and formally rigorous work at the intersection of theatre, sound, and embodied memory.
 Built around the musical concept of the ostinato—a short, persistent, repeated pattern—the performance traces cycles of inheritance, violence, tenderness, and survival across generations of women in a family.